-This was the third inspection for the establishment, the previous inspection having been carried out in 2011.
-The inspection comprised a visual inspection, document review and interviews with key staff.
+This was the third routine inspection of the establishment, the previous inspection having been carried out in 2011.
+The inspection comprised a visual inspection of the premises, including the mortuary and maternity department at the hub and the satellite sites, histopathology laboratory, a document review and interviews with key staff, including mortuary staff, maternity ward staff and Cellular Pathology Laboratory staff.